-Top of the pile and an anti-snap challenge winner for today is the Yale anti-snap cylinder kindly donated by Locksmith Chichester, In both one and three star form the Yale snap safe lock cylinder is tremendously tough against a lock snapping attack and clearly has been designed carefully to meet all requirements.
+Top of the pile and an anti-snap challenge winner for today is the Yale anti-snap cylinder kindly donated by another locksmith in both one and three star form the Yale snap safe lock cylinder is tremendously tough against a lock snapping attack and clearly has been designed carefully to meet all requirements.
 The sacrificial section snaps off easily and the remaining portion is secured by a seriously strong piece of hardened steel, which is not treated to the extent that is too brittle like the reinforcement of the Magnum cylinder.

 A further attack on the remaining section of the Yale cylinder failed.
 I even managed to break the grips.
 Nuff said.